JetBrains/intellij-sdk-docs/reference_guide/intellij_artifacts.md

   * classifier = ""
   * packaging = jar

-For each artifact there are several versions available.
+For each artifact [at the Repository URLs](#add-the-repository-url) there are multiple versions available.
 The version can be specified in one of several ways:
 * A branch build is specified as _BRANCH.BUILD[.FIX]_.
 For example, a branch build such as `141.233`, or a branch build with a fix such as `139.555.1`
 * Release numbers are specified as _MAJOR[.MINOR][.FIX]_.
 For example `14`, or `14.1`, or `14.1.1`
 * A snapshot of a branch is specified as _XXX-SNAPSHOT_.
 For example `142-SNAPSHOT`
 * A snapshot of an early release is specified as _BRANCH-EAP-SNAPSHOT_.
 For example `141-EAP-SNAPSHOT`

-### Examples
+## Examples
 This section presents several examples of using a Gradle script to incorporate the repository in a build.gradle file.
 Each example illustrates declaring the artifact URL, Maven coordinates, and Version for an artifact.
 There are two parts to each example: the repository and the dependency sections.

-#### Gradle Example for IntelliJ IDEA Community Edition Distribution
+### Gradle Example for IntelliJ IDEA Community Edition Distribution
 These snippets illustrate incorporating an IntelliJ snapshot build into a build.gradle file.

 **Repository Section**